 Acupuncture for Pain Relief and Insomnia

-Acupuncture has been used to treat insomnia in China for thousands of years.
+Insomnia has been treated with acupuncture in China for thousands of years.
 Western clinical studies confirm that acupuncture may have a beneficial effect on insomnia.3

 Chronic Pain Affects Your Thoughts

-The damage caused by chronic pain isn’t limited to your physical health.
-Chronic pain affects your emotions, relationships, and your state of mind.
-Chronic pain is causes changes in the levels of stress hormones and neurochemicals found within your brain and nervous system.
-This disruption of the delicate balance can affect your mood, thinking and behavior.
+Chronic pain doesn’t just harm your physical health.
+It affects your emotions and relationships.
+It even affects your state of mind.
+Chronic pain causes changes in the levels of stress hormones and neurochemicals found within your brain.
+This disruption can affect your mood, thinking and behavior.

-Chronic pain can influence your thoughts, feelings, memory, concentration, and even connections with others.
+Chronic pain can influence your thoughts, feelings, and memory.
+It also affects your concentration.
+It can even affect your connections with others.

 Chronic Pain Affects Your Emotions